intel/media-delivery/README.rst

 Overview
 --------

-This is collection of solutions which demonstrates how to use Intel GPU in simplified modelled real live scenarious which involve media streams delivery.
+This is a collection of solutions which demonstrate how to use Intel GPU in simplified modelled real-life scenarios involving media streams delivery.
 Solutions focus on the key aspects of the proper Intel software setup and integration with other popular tools you will likely use in your final product.
-We try to our best to provide configuration which will demonstrate best quality and performance for Intel media stack.
+We try to do our best to provide a configuration which will demonstrate the best quality and performance for Intel media stack.
-Please, refer to the below benchmark results to level set expectations.
+Please, refer to the below measurement results to level set expectations.

 How to get?
 -----------